w3c/wai-people-use-web/_people-use-web/user-stories-three.md

   <div>
 {:/}

-Ilya is a senior accountant who is blind.
+Lakshmi is a senior accountant who is blind.
 She relies on a screen reader to announce the content in the software she uses at work and she uses a standard keyboard to enter commands to navigate and enter information.
-Recently Ilya’s company migrated from desktop software to online applications, some of which present barriers for Ilya, such as when images don’t include alternative text or short-cut keys conflict with the screen reader commands.
+Recently Lakshmi’s company migrated from desktop software to online applications, some of which present barriers for Lakshmi, such as when images don’t include alternative text or short-cut keys conflict with the screen reader commands.
 Other sources of frustration include multiple levels of navigation (e.g., nested menus), forms that don’t make it clear to the screen reader what the fields are meant to contain, and visual CAPTCHA with either no or a poor auditory alternative.
-Ilya really likes using her mobile phone and tablet because of the built-in screen reader functionality, plus their portability.
-When away from home, Ilya can find directions, pay for things, and keep up with her family and friends via email and text.
+Lakshmi really likes using her mobile phone and tablet because of the built-in screen reader functionality, plus their portability.
+When away from home, Lakshmi can find directions, pay for things, and keep up with her family and friends via email and text.

 {::options toc_levels="2..2" /}